 A Complete Guide to Texas Dram Shop Law

-Texas dram shop law can be a bit complex.
-At its core, dram shop law is simple: a bar who serves alcohol to a customer that is already dangerously drunk can be sued if someone is hurt or killed.
+At its core, Texas dram shop law is simple: a bar who serves alcohol to a customer that is already dangerously drunk can be sued if someone is hurt or killed.
 Yet, there are many nuances to dram shop law that make it hard for non-lawyers and lawyers alike to understand.

 But don't worry.
-In this article, we will explain dram shop law (from start to finish) in a way that anyone can understand.
-We'll walk you through the history of the law, the reason the law exists, who can sue, case strategy, and how these cases typically play out.
+In this article, our Texas dram shop attorneys will explain liquor liability law in a way anyone can understand.
+We'll walk you through what the law empowers you to do, the history of the law, the reason the law exists, who can sue, case strategy, and how these cases typically play out.

 These cases are about more than just money.
 We make bars pay dearly, but we also make them change how they operate.

 Michael Grossman, our firm's founder, has been recognized by Mothers Against Drunk Driving for his focus on drunk driving litigation.

 If you ask most lawyers, they'll tell you dram shop cases can't be won.
 They're wrong.
 It just takes an effective strategy and the right evidence.

 Dram shop cases are time sensitive.
 If you'd like to discuss your potential case please call us at (855) 326-0000 for a free consultation.

 Although we talk about Texas Dram Shop law as if it's a single "thing," it's actually a collection of statutes and court decisions that make up a body of law.
 Together, these statutes and court cases spell out who can and cannot be sued for the improper service of alcohol.